Hasanain-ali/hasanain-ali.github.io/_teaching/Data-Science-AI.md

 Intended Learning Outcomes
 ======
 By the end of this course, students are expected to be able to:
-1. identify and define data-oriented problems and data-driven decisions in real life,
+1. identify and define data-oriented problems and data-driven decisions in real life.
-2. discuss and illustrate the problems in terms of data exploration and visualization,
+2. discuss and illustrate the problems in terms of data exploration and visualization.
-3. apply basic machine learning tools to extract inferential information from the data,
+3. apply basic machine learning tools to extract inferential information from the data.
-4. compose an engaging “data-story” to communicate the problem and the inference,
+4. compose an engaging “data-story” to communicate the problem and the inference.
-5. outline the roles and requirements of artificial intelligence in practical applications,
+5. outline the roles and requirements of artificial intelligence in practical applications.
-6. discuss and explain fundamentals of state space search and reinforcement learning
+6. discuss and explain fundamentals of state space search and reinforcement learning.

 TA Duration